Politics blunts Christmas as U.S. government shutdown nears, COVID-19 aid uncertain | Politics

 Politics blunts Christmas as U.S. government shutdown nears, COVID-19 aid uncertain

-Trump played golf with his close ally and fellow Republican, Senator Lindsey Graham, said a source familiar with the president's activities.
-The White House said he was briefed on a Nashville vehicle explosion that injured three people in what police described as an "intentional act."
-On Christmas Eve, Trump tweeted a series of grievances, repeating baseless claims about the election result, including one aimed at Senate Republicans, whom he accuses of abandoning him because many now publicly recognize Biden as the winner.
+On Christmas Day, Trump followed his tweet about aid payments to Americans with a flurry of posts, lashing out at the media in two with cries of "Fake News" as he said that he was going to hold a video conference with members of the military.
+Separately, the White House said Trump was briefed on a Nashville vehicle explosion Saturday morning that injured three people in what police described as an "intentional act."

-Trump, who was represented in the negotiations with lawmakers by Treasury Secretary Steven Mnuchin and had not objected to the terms prior to the votes in the House of Representatives and Senate, complained that the package was too full of money for special interests and foreign aid, and said the $600 in direct payments to most Americans was too small, demanding instead that the amount be increased to $2,000.
-CONGRESS TO RETURN
+Democratic President-elect Joe Biden, whose victory Trump still refuses to acknowledge nearly two months after the Nov.
+3 election, spent the day at his Delaware home and had no public events, according to his staff.
+Biden takes office on Jan.
+20. CONGRESS TO RETURN

-Americans face an unprecedented holiday season amid a pandemic that has killed more than 320,000 people in the United States, and the daily death toll is repeatedly well over 3,000 people, the highest since the pandemic began.
+Americans face an unprecedented holiday season amid a pandemic that has killed more than 320,000 people in the United States, with a daily death toll now repeatedly well over 3,000 people, the highest since the pandemic began.
 Trump this week issued dozens of pardons, including to former aides and four private security guards convicted of killing unarmed Iraqi civilians.

 Trump could also choose to take advantage of a situation known as a "pocket veto," rather than outright vetoing the coronavirus aid package.
 Because the current Congress expires on Jan.
 3, Trump could let the normal 10-day period that a president has to sign or veto a bill simply run out.
 Bills die if they are not enacted during the Congress in which they are introduced.